Bjarnos/SelfbotDocs/index.md

 Wish to collaborate with me on the project?
 My contacts are at [https://bjarnos.dev](https://bjarnos.dev)!

 {: .note }
-It is recommended to begin with reading [BotService](/docs/Services/BotService), from there you will be redirected further through the documentation.
+It is highly recommended that you begin with reading [BotService](/docs/Services/BotService), from there you will be redirected further through the documentation.
 Happy developing!